Cape Cod beachgoers spot great white shark just offshore: Video

 It started out as a calm Cape Cod beach day toward the end of the summer – then a great white shark appeared frighteningly near the shore in front of beachgoers in Provincetown this Labor Day Weekend.

-Tamzen McKenzie, who posted several photos videos of the carnivorous visitor to Facebook, said it appeared to be between 12 and 14 feet long and swam within 10 feet of the shore at Race Point Beach.
+Tamzen McKenzie, who posted several photos and videos of the carnivorous visitor to Facebook, said it appeared to be between 12 and 14 feet long and swam within 10 feet of the shore at Race Point Beach.

 The videos show the shark’s top fin above the waterline as it patrols back and forth just off the beach, with a pair of small boats a few dozen feet further away.